The Ultimate K-Swap Installation Guide

 How Much Does A K-Swap Cost?

-The cost of this swap depends on the parts you decide to use.
+The cost of this swap depends on the parts you choose.
 This guide will list all the OEM and aftermarket parts you need.
-In most cases, you can use OEM parts to keep the budget down, but this will be impossible in some cases (such as wiring conversion loom).
+In most cases, you can use OEM parts to keep the budget down, but this is not possible for some items (such as a K-Swap wiring conversion loom).

-As OEM factory parts naturally wear over time, the use of brand-new products is strongly recommended for a reliable K-Swap.
+As OEM factory parts naturally wear over time (and these cars are currently around 30 years old), the use of brand-new products is strongly recommended for a reliable K-Swap.
 This emphasis on reliability will give you the peace of mind that your swap is built to last.

 The most common starting point would be either with an EP3 or DC5 donor car to swap as much out of it as possible, or at least start with the basics on this list and expand upon them.